kristopolous/DRR/indycast.net/about.md

     $ mplayer2 http://indycast.net/rdio/at/monday_2am/2hr

-In fact, there's another more orthagonal way to do this, for Bob, who is forgetful and lazy:
+In fact, there's another more orthogonal way to do this, for Bob, who is forgetful and lazy:

     $ mpv http://indycast.net/rdio/mon/2am/2hr